Translated using DeepL

 1. Logic.
 Syntax, semantics, and inference systems for propositional and predicate logic, their correctness and completeness.
 The compactness theorem.
 Algorithmic decidability and complexity of the satisfiability problem for propositional and predicate logic.
 Gödel's incompleteness theorems.
 The resolution principle in propositional and predicate logic.

 2. Probability.
-Discrete and continuous probability space.
-Random variable and its use.
-Mean, variance.
-Random processes, Markov chains.
-Information theory (entropy, mutual information), coding theory (Huffman coding, error channel capacity).
+Definition of probability space.
+Random variable, definition and use, Markov and Chebyshev inequalities.
+Random processes, Markov chains (DTMC and CTMC), invariant distributions, ergodic theorem for DTMC.
+Information theory (entropy, mutual information), coding theory (Kraft and McMillan theorem, Huffman coding, error channel capacity theorem).

 3. Complexity.
 Temporal and spatial computational complexity, basic complexity classes.
 Relationship of deterministic and non-deterministic classes, Savitch theorem.
 Probabilistic complexity classes.
 Alternation and polynomial hierarchy.

 4. Neural networks.
 Multilayer networks and their expressive power.
 Neural network learning: gradient descent, backpropagation, practical learning issues (data preparation, weight initialization, hyperparameter selection and adaptation).
 Regularization.
 Convolutional networks.
-Recurrent networks (LSTM).
+Recurrent networks.

 5. Semantics of programming languages.
 Operational, denotational and axiomatic semantics.
 Complete partial orderings, fixed point theorem.
 Denotational semantics of the while loop.
-Partial correctness assertion of programs, weakest input condition, cycle invariant, Hoare's inference system, its correctness and completeness.
+Partial correctness theorem for programs, weakest input condition, cycle invariant, Hoare's inference system, its correctness and completeness.
 Principles of automated deductive verification.

 Specialization - Algorithms of computational models